 3. Do the Hokey Pokey.
 Need some fresh ideas when it comes to the classic hokey pokey?
 Try playing “Snow-key Pokey” with a snowman theme.
 Just label the various body parts a snowman would have.
 For example: Snow cap, stick arms, boots, snow bottom, etc.

-5. Arctic Animal Yoga- Grab these Arctic Animal Yoga Cards and start moving!
+5. Arctic Animal Yoga- Add animal walks with an artic theme.
 These would go perfectly with an animal theme and add the bonus of calming stretches.
 They are a great movement break during the day, use at circle time, morning meeting, free time or for use during stations.
 These cards are fun for use during physical education or in group/individual physical and occupational therapy.
 They are a great way to add simple movement into the day which we know is essential for learning and concentration.
 Use them with an arctic unit!
+These polar bear gross motor therapy activities can be used as a winter brain break or recess activity.

 6. Freeze Dance- Turn on YouTube and dance to the music.
 When the music stops, everyone needs to FREEZE!